TUDelft-books/CSBB-textbook/book/Quarter1/Week1_5.md

 Besides “what are they” and “why do we care about them”, this workshop will help you answer more questions about the importance of stakeholders.
 We will discuss how to collaborate with them, why they would collaborate with you, and what could break this relationship.
 At the end of this workshop, you should have an inventory of mindsets, epistemological standpoints and doctrines, which help you build a good relationship with stakeholders.

 Regarding the presentations at the end of this minor, you will want to learn about how different types of audiences (eg. supervisor, fellow students, general public) are different stakeholders and how that should influence the way you present your findings.
 Furthermore, the characteristics of these audiences, such as along the scale of involved to less involved or how they process information, will be discussed.
 This latter part also means that the you will learn some essential communication elements for presenting to and talking with external but interested parties.
-Considering speaker, message, audience and context are vital in deciding how to relay information.
+Considering speaker, message, audience and context are vital in deciding how to present information.

 ### Key concepts

 After this workshop, groups should be able to answer the following questions when it comes to their own project:

 -	What are stakeholders?

--	Who are the stakeholders in their project?

--	What do they find important?

 -	What do they already know?